Forest disturbance by invasive insects and diseases in the United States: Forest impacts

 Non-native invasive species can disrupt ecosystems because they do not have natural predators, or other ecological checks-and-balances.
 Thus, with less competition from native species, non-native populations can explode.
 Invasive insects and pathogens have eliminated entire tree species from forests of the United States in as little as decades.
 This rapid change in forest composition has consequences for the entire ecosystem.
 The extent of the impact depends on characteristics of both the pest and host tree.

 Pests differ in their means of attack and extent of damage.
-For example, defoliating insect (gypsy moth) may weaken trees but not directly cause mortality, while boring insects (Emerald ash borer) can often cause serious damage.
+For example, defoliating insect (spongy moth) may weaken trees but not directly cause mortality, while boring insects (emerald ash borer) can often cause serious damage.
 A pathogen may slowly weaken a tree (beech bark disease) or it may cause rapid decline (chestnut blight).
 A pest may attack a specific species (hemlock woolly adelgid) or it may attack several species (emerald ash borer) or species across many genera (Asian long-horned beetle).

 The impacts to the forest also differ depending on characteristics of the host tree.
 The decline of a more dominant tree (American chestnut) or one that fills a unique role (such as a nitrogen fixer) has a greater impact.
 A pioneer tree species, one that is able to quickly regenerate after a disturbance, may be able to reassert its role in the forest while a climax tree species may not.

 Forest impacts can be divided into two phases: short-term physical disturbance caused directly by the pest, and long-term changes in ecosystem functions in response to the disturbance.